mimesis-inria/caribou/doc/sphinx/source/legacy_static_ode_doc.rst

       - Convergence criterion: The newton iterations will stop when the relative norm of the residual :math:`\frac{|R_k|}{|R_0|} = \frac{|f_k - Ku_k|}{|f_0 - Ku_0|}` at iteration k is lower than this threshold.
         Use a negative value to disable this criterion.
-    * - linear_solver
+    * - shoud_diverge_when_residual_is_growing
-      - LinearSolver
+      - bool
-      - None
+      - false
-      - Linear solver used for the resolution of the system.
-Will be automatically found in the current context node if none is supplied.
+      - Divergence criterion: The newton iterations will stop when the residual is greater than the one from the previous iteration.
-    * - converged
+    * - warm_start
       - bool
-      - N/A
+      - false
-      - Whether or not the last call to solve converged.
+      - For iterative linear solvers, use the previous solution has a warm start.
+Note that for the first newton step, the current position is used as the warm start.

 Quick example
 *************